outmoded/university/README.md

 #### Credits
 * Lesson has some influence from [assignment4](https://github.com/hapijs/university/issues/118) of earlier version.

 ### [Assignment9] tokens, cache, complete authentication system

-This lesson completes the authentication system.
+This lesson completes a basic token based authentication system.
 Currently, our server only has two routes: `/version` and `/authenticate`.
-Only users with authentic bearer tokens can access server routes: see `./lib/authtoken.js`.
-However, the `lib/authtoken.js` logic is crude supporting only one static token.
-On the `/authenticate` route we turn off the requirement for an authentic bearer token with the `false` option not requiring unauthenticated users to have bearer tokens.
+Only users with authentic bearer tokens can access server routes: `./lib/authtoken.js`.
+However, the `lib/authtoken.js` strategy is crude supporting only one static token.
+On the `/authenticate` route we turn off the requirement for an authentic bearer token with the `false` option because unauthenticated users do not have bearer tokens yet.
+Using the false option exposes routes to public unauthenticated users.

 At this point, there is a disconnect in the system.
 A user can generate a valid auth token on the `/authenticate` route.
 But, that token is not stored for future use.
+The authentication strategy is crude and considers only one token as valid (`1234574`).
-To solve this problem we use redisdb and hapi's caching plugins.
+See `lib/authtoken.js` for the auth strategy.
+To resolve this problem we use redisdb and hapi's caching plugins.

 First, configure a bearer token cache.
 When a user successfully authenticates, the auth-bearer-token generated for the session is stored in the cache [catabox-redis](https://github.com/hapijs/catbox-redis).